cjratcliff/ml-compiled/docs/adversarial.rst

 Explanations
 ---------------
-`Goodfellow et al. (2015) <https://arxiv.org/abs/1412.6572>`_ claim that the effectiveness of adversarial examples is down to the linearity of neural networks.
+`Goodfellow et al. (2015) <https://arxiv.org/abs/1412.6572>`_ suggest that the effectiveness of adversarial examples is down to the linearity of neural networks.
 While the function created by the network is indeed nonlinear, it is not as nonlinear as often thought.
 Goodfellow says “...neural nets are piecewise linear, and the linear pieces with non-negligible slope are much bigger than we expected.”

 Mitigation techniques
 -------------------------